Paul Ross: Radio

 By the late 1990s, Ross had worked as a presenter for GLR, Virgin Radio and, later, Talk Radio.

-Ross also presented a radio show for LBC but left in early 2008, to present the Breakfast Show on BBC London 94.9, initially with JoAnne Good till January 2010 when Jo was given her own late night show The Late Show with Joanne Good.
+Ross also presented a radio show for LBC but left in early 2008, to present the Breakfast Show on BBC London 94.9, initially with JoAnne Good till January 2010 when Good was given her own late night show The Late Show with Joanne Good.
 From January 2010 Gaby Roslin co-presented with Ross till January 2013, when schedule changes took place and Penny Smith, former GMTV presenter was announced as his new co-presenter.
-Since Paul and Penny has been presenting BBC London 94.9 Breakfast show, its listenership, according to RAJAR have increased by 99,000.
-Occasionally he sits in for Robert Elms on the same station.
+Since they have been presenting BBC London 94.9 Breakfast show, its listenership, according to RAJAR increased by 99,000 in the first quarter of 2014.

 From 2008 to 2011 he also presented a show on Saturday mornings on BBC Sussex and BBC Surrey (formerly BBC Southern Counties Radio).

-In addition to his Breakfast show with Penny Smith on BBC London 94.9, since late 2013 Paul has been presenting the Saturday mid morning show on BBC Radio Berkshire, 8 am till 11 am.
+In addition to his Breakfast show with Penny Smith on BBC London 94.9, since late 2013 Ross has been presenting the Saturday mid-morning show on BBC Radio Berkshire, 8 am till 11 am.

 In November 2006, he caused controversy by announcing an upcoming EastEnders Christmas storyline on his LBC show, causing his mother, Martha Ross, who told him the storyline, to be sacked from her job as an extra on EastEnders.
-Since then his mother has jokingly refused to speak to Paul unless, as she stated in a 2007 Radio Times interview, he presents her with some Ann Summers lingerie.

-Ross broadcast "Paul Ross Full Set Breakfast" from 6-10 am on talkRADIO, a new talk radio station which launched on 21 March 2016.
-In January 2018, as part of schedule changes to the station, Ross moved to overnights in the earlier time of 1-5 am.
+Ross broadcast "Paul Ross Full Set Breakfast" from 6–10 am on talkRADIO, a new talk radio station which launched on 21 March 2016.
+In January 2018, as part of schedule changes to the station, Ross moved to overnights in the earlier time of 1–5 am.
 He left talkRADIO in September 2019 to join sister station Talksport, presenting in the same overnight timeslot.
 This continued to be simulcast on talkRADIO until the launch of the new schedules in April 2022.